Author Archive

 With the Phoenix summer upon us, a sparkling clean swimming pool is at the top of “must-have” list for many vacation home rental guests.
 As a vacation rental home owner, you’ll want to be sure your pool is maintained with excellence.
 You’ll also want protect yourself against potential liabilities!

-CN: Yeah, so it would a chemical feeder on the pool, like a tab feeder that’s back at the equipment, essentially so that it is continually feeding chlorine to that pool.
+The pool would need a chemical feeder on the pool, like a tab feeder that’s back at the equipment, essentially so that it is continually feeding chlorine to that pool.
 So it is staying in front of those issues so that it doesn’t get murky, etc.

 But then also maybe some other chemicals like enzymes and that type of thing that we wouldn’t always use in a residential setting.
 So for instance, with sunscreen and things like that on the body, chlorine is fighting to get rid of that and it’s consuming a lot of chlorine to do that, so if there’s more and more people in the pool, things like enzymes and other types of algaecides can help get rid of those things so that the chlorine can actually do its job correctly and keep the water clear.